-One fall afternoon some of Yale's (and the world's) leading thinkers in history biomedical engineering, evolutionary biology, religious studies, literature, psychology, biochemistry, astrophysics, political science, and philosophy got together for a conversation.
+One fall afternoon some of Yale's (and the world's) leading thinkers in history, biomedical engineering, evolutionary biology, religious studies, literature, psychology, biochemistry, astrophysics, earth and planetary sciences, and philosophy got together for a conversation.
 Some knew each other and others did not, but they came to similar conclusions in talking about why they teach, the uniqueness of the Yale undergraduate, and why common notions about large research universities aren't true here.